Magento Guides

 Thus, if you use certain pages or blocks to promote loyalty programs, share some news or for any other purpose, you can restrict them for different customer groups.

-For that, you need to create CMS display rules and specify what customer
+For that, you need to create and specify what customer groups should a page or block be visible to.

 When setting up a product catalogue, you pay special attention to the pricing.
-You operate regular prices as well as sales, discounts, and special offers that make your items more attractive.
+You operate regular prices as well as sales, , and special offers that make your items more attractive.

 As a Magento 2 user, you have many options for the effective management of the entire catalogue.
 However, there's also the advanced pricing option that helps you apply discounts at the product level.